-- (a) Department of Defense and Department of Energy facilities over 50 acres in size may exclude engines below 50 brake horsepower to determine cumulative maximum engine horsepower. - (b) Ecology may designate the size of the location at the Department of Energy Hanford facility. - (c) Ecology may establish specific criteria to assist it and the Departments of Defense and Energy to determine when a particular nonroad engine becomes a stationary engine. - (d7) Integrated review.
+(a) Department of Defense and Department of Energy facilities over 50 acres in size may exclude engines below 50 brake horsepower to determine cumulative maximum engine horsepower.

+Ecology may designate the size of the location at the Department of Energy Hanford facility.

+- (b) Ecology may establish specific criteria to assist it and the Departments of Defense and Energy to determine when a particular nonroad engine becomes a stationary engine.
+This criteria shall not conflict with the definition of "nonroad" engine in 40 CFR 89.2 or with EPA guidance construing that term. - (d7) Integrated review.
 Applicants seeking approval to construct or modify a stationary source that requires review under WAC $\underline{173-400-110}$ or $\underline{173-400-560}$ and to operate one or more nonroad engines in conjunction with the new or modified stationary source may elect to integrate the reviews.
-The notification process for integrated review must comply with the new source review public involvement procedures for the stationary source as applicable (i.e., WAC $\underline{173-400-171}$ or $\underline{173-400-740}$). - (e8) Enforcement.
+The notification process for integrated review must comply with the new source review public involvement procedures for the stationary source as applicable (i.e., WAC $\underline{173-400-171}$ or $\underline{173-400-740}$ ). - (e8) Enforcement.
 All persons who receive a nonroad engine approval to operate must comply with all conditions contained in the approval. - (£9) Permitting authority review period.
 Within fifteen days after receiving a complete notice of intent to operate, the permitting authority must either issue the approval to operate or notify the applicant that operation must not start until the permitting authority has set specific operating conditions.
 The permitting authority must promptly provide copies of the final decision to the applicant. - (g10) Conditions to assure compliance with NAAQS.
 Subject to the limitations of subsection (2) of this section, the permitting authority may set specific conditions for operation as necessary to ensure that the nonroad engines do not cause or contribute to a violation of National Ambient Air Quality Standards. - (h11) Appeals.
-Final decisions and orders of ecology or a permitting authority may be appealed to the pollution control hearings board as provided in chapters 43.21B RCW and 371-08 WAC. - (i12) Change of conditions.
-The owner or operator may request, at any time, a change in conditions of an approval to operate.
-The permitting authority may approve the request provided that the permitting authority finds that the operation will comply with WAC 173-400-113 (3) and (4).
+Final decisions and orders of ecology or a permitting authority may be appealed to the pollution control hearings board as provided in chapters 43.21B RCW and 371-08 WAC.